ssdatastax/Cassandra_Workload_Extractor/README.md

 ```
 python extract_load.py -p [path_to_diag_folder] -rt 85 -wt 85
 ```
-You may add the system workload as an addtional tabin the spreadsheet.
+You may add the system workload as an addtional tab in the spreadsheet.
 The system workload remians seperate from the appplication workload:
 ```
 python extract_load.py -p [path_to_diag_folder] -sys
 ```